DiamondLightSource/dodal/docs/reference/device-standards.md

     MyDevice("BLXXI")
 ```

 This is so that a new device on say ``-MO-DCM-02`` can be easily created.

-## Beamline Prefix

-Most devices have a beamline-specific prefix such as BL03I however some devices do not.
-In such cases when calling
-`device_instantiation()` you can specify `bl_prefix=False` to ensure that the beamline prefix is not automatically
-prepended.
+By convention the prefixes passed
+into the device should contain the trailing colon.

 ## Use of signals